meister03/discord-cross-hosting/README.md

 |`...this.guilds.cache.values()`| `21-44 ms`    |
 |`this`,Guilds,Roles,Channels...| `25-48 ms`    |

-## 3.Using the Package with Hybrid-Sharding & Machine,Shard Count Managing
+## 3. Using the Package with Hybrid-Sharding & Machine,Shard Count Managing
 ### This Feature can only be used with `discord-hybrid-sharding`
 This is the most comfortable Solution, when you are taff on manually managing, creating Shard list.
 Another Advantage is, that you are combining Internal Sharding and Normal Sharding, which follows to less resources, also known as Clustering.